grammyjs/opentelemetry/README.md

 bot.api.config.use(openTelemetryTransformer(getHttpTracer("my-bot")));

 bot.command("start", (ctx) => {
-  // Creates a new span for the current command,
-  // tied to the span of the current update. return ctx.openTelemetry.trace(
+  // Creates a new span tied to the span of the current update. return ctx.openTelemetry.trace(
     // span name
     "command.start",